laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

 This command will copy a 18 seconds test video called ``test_B.avi`` into you current working directory and idtracker.ai will track it generating the respective ``session_test`` output folder.

-With GPU acceleration, the test takes from 1 to 6 minutes. :ref:`Without it <install without a graphical device>`, it can take up to 10-50 minutes.
+With GPU acceleration, the test takes from 1 to 6 minutes. :ref:`Without it <install without a graphics device>`, it can take up to 10-50 minutes.
 At the end of the test, the console should display the following line:

 .. parsed-literal::